 But today we also want to encourage you to support organizations working in your neighborhood who sponsor and support refugees.
 We already highlighted the great work done by World Relief.
 If they have an office in your area, consider supporting them.

-Here are three other US-based refugee ministries of the C&MA for you to consider:
+Here are three other US-based refugee ministries of the C&MA:

 - A CAMA staff couple on Special Assignment is working with refugees out of the Salem Alliance Church in Oregon.
 The couple’s role is completely support-based.
 To send a donation, fill out your information at this link.
 Click the arrow under “Special Giving Funds.”
 Select “Holcomb Support” from the drop-down menu and make your donation.
 Read more on one of the church’s refugee ministries here.